 Before hiring someone to represent you in a divorce proceeding, you may wish to meet with several different attorneys in order to compare costs or to get a feel for which one best fits your needs and goals.

-Best Questions to Ask Your Divorce Attorney
+Best Questions to Ask Your Divorce Attorney at your initial consultation

 - How long have you practiced divorce or family law?
 Do you practice in other areas as well, or do you focus solely on family law?
 Do you have experience with the specific type of issues/facts involved in my case?
 Have you handled cases in the particular court where my divorce or custody/support hearing will take place?